How to Start a Travel Blog

 If you really want to turn your blog into a business or just want more in-depth advice we highly recommend joining a blogging course.

 You will learn how to build an audience, create engaging content, improve SEO and make money.
-One of the other benefits of joining this course is you get monthly q&a's and also get to meet and network with other bloggers.
+Other benefits can include getting monthly q&a's and also get to meet and network with other bloggers.

 7. Know Your Target Audience & Write Good Content